alecslupu/fanlink/README.md

 ## Deployment

-* You will need to have the Heroku CLI installed and be a member of the app.
+You will need to have the Heroku CLI installed and be a member of the app.
 Do

     `heroku apps`

 and make sure `fanlink-staging` is among your apps

-* A `deploy.rb` script (see Flink project) will be needed in the future.
-For now, will need to have a remote for `staging` to `https://git.heroku.com/fanlink-staging.git`.
+A `deploy.rb` script (see Flink project) will be needed in the future.
+For now, you will need to have a git remote for `staging` to `https://git.heroku.com/fanlink-staging.git`.
 To deploy, merge your working branch into the `staging` branch, and do:

     `git push staging staging:master`